atharva162/namaste-javascript-notes/notes/season-1/lecture-13.md

 ### Q: What is First Class Function aka First Class Citizens?

-The ability of functions to be used as values like they can be assigned to a variable, and that to be passed as arguements or can be returned from another function, this ability is only known as First Class Function
+The ability of functions to be used as values like they can be assigned to a variable, and that to be passed as arguments or can be returned from another function, this ability is only known as First Class Function
 We can pass functions inside a function as arguments and /or return a function(HOF).
 These ability are altogether known as First class function.
 It is programming concept available in some other languages too.